rngtang/Telephone-Assistant/README.md

 ### Testing Just AzureAI Speech

-To test just the AzureAI Speech (speech-to-text and text-to-speech), make sure the microphone and speaker are both set up (as described above in "Testing Combined Project").
+To test just the AzureAI Speech (STT and TTS), make sure the microphone and speaker are both set up as described above in "Testing Combined Project".

-Here, the Question Answering is implemented through AzureAI's Language service, not the Bot.
+Here, the Question Answering is implemented through AzureAI's Language service, not our created Bot.
 As a result, the answers generated are not very flexible or complete, as described in "Part 1: Azure AI Speech".

 To run the program, use the following command: